J. A. Bayona: 2020s

-Future projects

-Back in October 2008, Variety announced that Universal Studios had signed Bayona to direct Hater, an adaptation of British author David Moody's thriller novel about an epidemic of violence caused by regular people.
-The film will be written by Glen Mazzara and produced by Guillermo del Toro and Mark Johnson.

 In November 2021, it was announced Bayona would direct the disaster drama Society of the Snow for Netflix, based on the true story of Uruguayan Air Force Flight 571, which crashed into the Andes in October 1972.

-In November 2022, at the Seville European Film Festival, Bayona announced that he was working together with Agustín Díaz Yanes in the adaptation of Manuel Chaves Nogales' book A sangre y fuego.
+The film was released theatrically to Spanish-speaking audiences in December 2023 before its arrival to Netflix on 4 January 2024.
+It received positive reviews and many honors.